-The project meets the requirements in Principle 3 of the Revised Reserve Policy as a onetime extraordinary capital project based upon its size and its scope.
+The project meets the requirements in Principle 3 of the Revised Reserve Policy as a onetime project for capital improvements based upon its size and its scope.

 The recurring costs of maintenance and operation of the Data Center will be included in successive Program and Budget proposals as part of the regular budget.
 The estimated recurring costs following the completion of Phase I is estimated at 4.06 million Swiss francs per year.